asaraog/asaraog.github.io/public/Goroutines/index.md

-# Concurrency With Golang
+# Concurrency With Go

 ## What?

 Concurrency or **concurrent processing** is breaking up a single process into independent components to coordinate compute.
 It is based on the idea of CSP or Communicating Sequential Processes (Brookes, Hoare, and Roscoe 1984).
 In contrast to **parallel processing**, the paradigm here is shifted towards communication and splitting of independent processes instead of sharing memory.
-To communicate between different processes, Golang utilizes goroutines, which are similar to channels as described in CSP.
+To communicate between different processes, Go utilizes goroutines, which are similar to channels as described in CSP.
 Goroutines are lightweight and different from threads in parallel processing.

 ## Linear Regression
 This project evaluated Go&#39;s concurrent programming framework for training and testing linear regression models.
 Machine learning models will utilize the [gonum library](https://pkg.go.dev/gonum.org/v1/gonum).
 The Go implementation tested linear regression models with varying regulization and/or concurrency using the [Boston Housing Study (1970)](http://lib.stat.cmu.edu/datasets/boston), commonly used by statisticians to predict housing prices by others (Brownlee 2020).
 This dataset was modified by others (Miller 1999) to remove the feature &#39;B&#39; encoding racial segregation.
 All models were run 100 times and benchmarked for runtime using &#39;time&#39; before commands in the command line and the concurrency flag 0 or 1.
 Concurrency significantly increased speed with a runtime of 0.009s compared to 0.279s without concurrency.